Rodrig79/Project-1-Implementing-a-Simple-Shell-Using-Multi-Processing/Readme.txt

 -

 Marco Rodriguez
--Helped organize our team over github
--Created the makefile
+-Organized the team over github and managed source control -Created the makefile
 -Created the readme file
 -Provided testing for command tests